ycrc/ycrc.github.io/docs/clusters/hopper.md

 Once you have [an account](https://research.computing.yale.edu/support/hpc/account-request), the cluster can be accessed through the Virtual Desktop Infrastructure (VDI).
 The VDI functions as the ‘login node’ and isolates the user from their host computer.
 The VDI provides a virtual desktop with the standard YCRC cluster interfaces, such as the [Open OnDemand Web Portal](/clusters-at-yale/access/ood) (coming soon!) and command line terminal access, to access files, run commands, and launch jobs.
-To protect the security of the data on Hopper, the VDI prevents copy/pasting to the host computer, prevents file transfers (see below for how to transfer files) and enforces idle session timeouts.

 To access the VDI, navigate to `hopper1.ycrc.yale.edu` in a web browser.

 [Hopper Login (VPN required)](https://hopper1.ycrc.yale.edu){ .md-button }

+### Security Restrictions

+To protect the security of the data on Hopper and to comply with NIST 800-171 and HIPAA regulations, Hopper has a number of addition restrictions beyond other YCRC systems.

+- The VDI prevents copy/pasting to the host computer, prevents file transfers (see below for how to transfer files) and enforces idle session timeouts.
+- Screenshots, screen recording and screen sharing (e.g. via Zoom) are strictly prohibited (see below for how to record and report issues).
+- If you know you will be away from your computer for more than 10 minutes, you must disconnect from the VDI.
+This can be easily done by simply closing the browser tab.
+- You must access Hopper from a private location, such as your home or office.
+Access from public locations such as coffee shopts, transportation hubs or libraries is not allowed.

+## Report an Issue

+If you run into an issue on Hopper and would think it would be helpful to take a picture of your session (e.g. to record an error message), click the "Report an Issue" icon on your VDI desktop.
+This will place a capture of your screen in a folder where it can be reviewed by YCRC staff.
+Please notify YCRC staff in [your help request](/) if you have recorded your issue in this way.

 ## Transfer Data